nextflow-io/nf-co2footprint/README.md

 at [QBiC](https://www.qbic.uni-tuebingen.de/).
 Special thanks to [Loïc Lannelongue](https://github.com/Llannelongue) from the [University of Cambridge, UK](https://www.lannelongue-group.org/) for collaboration and contributing to this project.

-We thank the following people for their extensive assistance in the development of this plugin:
+We additionally thank the following people for their extensive assistance in the development of this plugin:

 - [Phil Ewels](https://github.com/ewels)
 - [Paolo Di Tommaso](https://github.com/pditommaso)